 Pennsylvania's Education for Children and Youth Experiencing Homelessness Program

-The main purpose of the Pennsylvania's Education for Children and Youth Experiencing Homelessness Program is to make sure homeless youth have access to appropriate education while removing barriers that homeless children face.
+The main purpose of the Pennsylvania's Education for Children and Youth Experiencing Homelessness Program is to make sure homeless youth have access to free and appropriate public education while removing barriers that homeless children face.
 Its goal is to have the educational process continue as uninterrupted as possible while the children are in homeless situations.
-Some of the other main objectives of the Pennsylvania's Education for Children and Youth Experiencing Homelessness Program are to inform local school districts of their responsiblities to homeless children and youth, to increase awareness about the needs of homeless children, explain current legislation and policies, and provide practiacal tips for working with homeless children.
+Some of the other main objectives of the Pennsylvania's Education for Children and Youth Experiencing Homelessness Program are to inform local school districts of their responsibilities to homeless children and youth, to increase awareness about the needs of homeless children, explain current legislation and policies, and provide practical tips for working with homeless children.

 |McKinney-Vento Homeless Education Assistance Improvements Act of 2001|

 On July 22, 1987, the Stewart B. McKinney Homeless Assistance Act became public law.
 This was the first comprehensive federal law dealing with the problems of homelessness in America.
 Recently included in the 2001 No Child Left Behind Act, it is now called the McKinney-Vento Homeless Education Assistance Improvements Act of 2001.

 Homeless Education Liasion Toolkit and McKinney-Vento Issue Briefs discussing sleected issues pertaining to the McKinney-Vento

 Homeless Assistance Act: